saworbit/SPACE/docs/podms.md

    - Or build without `podms` feature for single-node mode

 4. **"Segment not found: SegmentId(X)" in tests**
-   - Tests are sharing CapsuleRegistry state (using default "space.metadata" file)
+   - Tests are sharing CapsuleRegistry state (using default "space.db" file)
    - Solution: Use unique paths per test (see "Testing Best Practices" above)
    - Use `CapsuleRegistry::open(&unique_path)` instead of `CapsuleRegistry::new()`